by Dr. Cayla Iske, PhD

-Healthy skin and coat are not only important for appearance but serve an important function of protecting your pet.
+Healthy skin and coat are not only important for appearance but serve the following important functions of protecting your pet:

-- As the largest organ in the body, the skin plays a vital role in providing a physical barrier as part of the immune system.
+- The skin plays a vital role in providing a physical barrier as part of the immune system.

-- Keeping the skin lubricated and free of inflammation also facilitates proper thermoregulation, maintaining hydration, and allows a healthier coat to develop and grow, so the skin and fur work in tandem to maintain each other in this way.
+- Keeping the skin lubricated and free of inflammation facilitates proper thermoregulation and hydration, and allows a healthier coat to develop and grow.
+The skin and fur work in tandem to maintain each other in this way.